jasminepvo/100devs/journal.md

 • Class 4 touched on CSS and learnlayouts was a good website to cover the basics

-"Go deep, not wide" - go deep with material and not spreading yourself too thin/wide
+"Go deep, not wide." - go deep with material and not spreading yourself too thin/wide

 ---